 In the verses following Ex.
 3:14, YHWH tells us that his name means "I am the one who is" or "I am who I am", depending on the translation.
 His name, either as YHWH or as the short form YH ("Yah" or "Yahu", I am), appears in thousands of verses throughout the Old Testament.
 It appears as part of numerous Old Testament names, such as Eli-yah, Isa-yah and Jerem-yah.

 According to references that I've read, the exact pronunciation of YHWH's name was lost in antiquity, hundreds of years before Jesus' birth.
 Since the ancient Hebrew texts did not use vowels, the four consonants were recorded without vowels.
 Later transcriptions of the Hebrew text added vowel symbols but use slightly different vowel symbols, leading to different pronunciations of the name.
 The generally accepted pronunciation uses two syllables-- "Yah-weh" or "Yah-veh" (with the "h" aspirated as in "hay").
 In common English, it is typically pronounced "Yah-weh" or "Yah-way" (with a hard "h" at the end of "Yah").
 For those who prefer, the "w" can be replaced with "v".
 In the King James Version, the name is translated "Jehovah".
 This arises from three vowel symbols appearing in many of the records, resulting in a three syllable pronunciation.
-Others who prefer three syllables would translate the name as "Yahowah" (which feels most natural to me), "Yahovah" or "Yah-hoveh".
+Others who prefer three syllables would translate the name as "Yahuwah" (which feels most natural to me), "Yahowah", "Yahovah" or "Yah-hoveh", with emphasis on the last syllable.
 Given the history of its usage and changes in pronunciation of the Hebrew letters, we should not make an issue of the correct pronunciation or the exact way to spell it in English.
 We really don't know, and YHWH has not seen fit to preserve the exact pronunciation in the records we have.

 'Names' that are not YHWH's name

-In ancient times, perhaps out of fear that they might violate the commandment not to take YHWH's name in vain (Exo 20:7 and Deut 5:11), people began referring to YHWH as Adonai ("lord" or "my lord"), and that practice carried forward into Christian times.
+In ancient times, perhaps out of fear that they might violate the commandment not to take YHWH's name in vain (Exo 20:7 and Deut 5:11), Jews began referring to YHWH as Adonai ("lord" or "my lord"), and that practice carried forward into Christian times.
 As a result, many English translations use "the Lord" or "the LORD" as a substitute for YHWH's personal name.
 That practice probably also helps explain why the name YHWH does not appear as such in the New Testament.
 Instead, the New Testament identifies him as "the Lord" (Greek Kurion and Kurios) and "the God" or "this God" (Greek ho theos).
-Those words are not names, but they clearly recognize that even though people serve many gods, only one matters, the God of the Jews, YHWH.
+Those words are not names, but they clearly recognize that even though people serve many gods, only one matters, the God of the Jews and ancient Israel, YHWH.
 The King James Version and every other English translation with which I am familiar have omitted a translation of ho, and as a result, English-speaking people have simply called him "God" for many centuries, treating that as his proper or personal name.

 However, "God" is not YHWH's name.
 Nor is "Adonai" or "the LORD".
 In fact, other references in the Hebrew scriptures, which Christians call the Old Testament are not his names.
 Such references include el shaddai ('god almighty', Gen. 17:1), el elyon ('god most high', Gen. 14:22), el roi or el rohe ('god who sees' Gen. 17:13), el olam or olam el ('god everlasting', Gen 21:33), and elohiym (normally 'gods' or 'mighty ones' but 'god' when used with a singular verb Gen. 1:1).
 Those are descriptive titles, helping to identify him, his majesty, omnipotence, transcendence, and eternal nature, just as tsedeq (righteousness) and qadash (sanctify, purify, clean) help to describe him in Jer.
 23:6 and Exo.
 31:13.
 YHWH revealed himself to the children of Israel in these ways to help them relate to him, not to change his name.